 The first day of school.
 As a kid, you either loved it or hated it.
 For a few years in the early 90s, I found myself in the legion of kids that loved it.
 What could possibly make a child enjoy school?!
 Such madness!
 How could such a thing happen?

-This was one of the rare moments where my Mom would take me shopping and allow me to buy ANYTHING I wanted (as long as it was school-related).
+Back-to-school was a rare moment for me.
+Before classes started back up, my Mom would take me shopping and allow me to buy ANYTHING I wanted (as long as it was school-related).
 I had no choice but to embrace this opportunity.
-Our trips to the local stores would result in a shopping cart full of goodies...usually of the TMNT variety.
+Our trips to the local stores would result in a shopping cart overloaded with goodies...usually of the TMNT variety.

-So on that illustrious first day of school, what did I have in my possession?
+When that illustrious first day of school finally arrived, what did I have in my possession?
 Although now in The Sewer Den, let's see what I had while riding the bus circa 1990.

 Being brand new, I got curious about the eraser's quality.
 I decided to test it on a piece of paper.
 I didn't erase a damn thing.

 Now this eraser got some good use!
 Beat along the edges and what was once white, is now gray.

 The classic logo - simple and sweet.
 That crazy, yellow border is ultra 90's too.

 I love this thing.
 The artwork and overall use of colors are really cool.
 Between their facial expressions and the showcasing of their weapons, the Ninja Turtles all look a bit sinister.
 Their usual sarcasm and humor have been left at the door for something a little more edgy.
 I'd still use this, but the zipper on top is busted.
 Alas, it will remain in The Sewer Den on display...

 But, back to the notebook.
 It's got the standard wired binding.

 The pages inside are still blank for the most part.
 I must have had a couple of these puppies because there is no way I'd keep the pages blank in such a stellar notebook.
 Too many Krang doodles!